OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README-ADMIN.md

 **Notes:**

 - Only addresses with the general `GOVERNOR_ROLE` can revoke general roles
-- After revoking, you can verify the role removal using `hasGeneralRole` method
+- General roles apply globally across all contracts in the protocol
-- The same method can revoke other general roles by changing the `role` parameter
+- After revoking, verify the role removal using `hasGeneralRole` method

 ## Changelog